thelastoutpostworkshop/gpio_viewer/README.md

 {
   Serial.begin(115200);

-  // Comment the next line, If your code aleady include connection to Wifi gpio_viewer.connectToWifi("Your SSID network", "Your WiFi Password");
+  // Comment the next line, If your code aleady include connection to Wifi in mode WIFI_STA (WIFI_AP and WIFI_AP_STA are not supported) gpio_viewer.connectToWifi("Your SSID network", "Your WiFi Password");
   // gpio_viewer.setPort(5555);   // You can set the http port, if not set default port is 8080